 For a larger-guest-count Grand View wedding the same summer, Sarah & Bryan's high-summer wedding is the closest companion — same chapel, same dock, bigger bridal party.

 If your June or late-summer Saturday at Grand View is still open, reach out.
-I book a limited number of Brainerd Lakes weddings each season.
+I book a limited number of Brainerd Lakes weddings each season — and if you're still weighing properties, here's my guide to the best Brainerd Lakes wedding venues.

 Tim Larsen Photography photographed Christine and Jeff's intimate Grand View Lodge wedding in Nisswa, Minnesota — historic on-property chapel ceremony, lantern-lined garden walk, a single long banquet table by the stone fireplace in the lodge's private dining room, and a Gull Lake dock kiss with the whole family cheering at the end of the day.